stesun2/news-site-VI/README.md

 In order to accomplish this, we will need to import the `UserContext` into `AddArticlePage.js` and use the other React Component that `createContext` gives us: the [Consumer](https://reactjs.org/docs/context.html#contextconsumer).
 Let's look at some code and then walk through it:

 **Note:** The below code snippet is for a Class Based Component.
+Look at using `contextType` to access the context throughout the Class Component.
 Continue reading on how to use to pass the UserContext to a functional component.

 ```javascript
 import UserContext from '../contexts/UserContext';